waf/waf.github.com/content/the-implementation-of-csharp-local-functions.rst

         });
     }

 The above comments are helpfully added by the decompiler.
-As we can see, the compiler created the following for us:
+As we can see, the C# compiler created the following for us:

 - ``Program.<AddFive>g__InnerAdd1_0`` -- this is our InnerAdd function, converted to a normal static function in the Program class.  <AddFive> is simply part of the name, it's not a generic type.
 Note that if the enclosing method is an instance method, the generated function will be an instance method.
 - ``Program.<>c__DisplayClass1_0`` -- This is a generated class.
 It captures the ``a`` parameter, and is passed by reference into our function.